patrikwm/packer/README.md

 ## Running the script

 Install all prerequisites.
-Then run either of the build scripts
+Then run the build script.

 ```
 ./packer_build_centos7_base.sh